Syngenta CEO leaves in wake of Monsanto deal rejection

 In September the company unveiled plans to buy back more than $2 billion of stock to boost shareholder returns after rejecting Monsanto's takeover approach, and put its vegetable seeds business up for sale to fund the measure.

-(Additional reporting by Freya Berry in London and PJ Huffstutter in Chicago; Editing by Greg Mahlich and Keith Weir)
+(Additional reporting by Freya Berry in London; Editing by Greg Mahlich and Keith Weir)